mit-satori/getting-started/ause-coc.rst

 to be used to support commercial activities or for non-MIT related activities.
 It is not to be used for anything that might be construed as illegal or criminal.
-Datasets on the system must have been obtained legitimately and the system is not to be used for working with unanonymized data.
-If you are unsure about a planned use please feel free to contact satori-support@techsquare.com.
+Datasets on the system must have been obtained legitimately and the system is not to be used for working with unanonymized data or data subject to ITAR or other national security restrictions.
+If you are unsure about a planned use, please feel free to contact satori-support@techsquare.com.

 Account holders should not share accounts and should take reasonable precautions to ensure